Kmeakin/walrus-report/src/20-reference.md

 }
 ```
 This is clearly tedious and requires the programmer to needlessly duplicate an
-indentical function.
+identical function.
 If Walrus' type system could quantify over other types, we
 could write an identity function that could be called with any argument type.
 Such functions are called *generic* in C++, Java and Rust, or *polymorphic* in
 Haskell ^[Here we copy the generics syntax of Rust for the sake of example]: